mitre/GraphEx-Web-Automation-Plugin/README.md

 # Using Playwright Nodes

-The `graphex_webautomation_plugin` leverages the [Playwright](https://playwright.dev/) Python package by Microsoft.
+The `graphex-webautomation-plugin` leverages the [Playwright](https://playwright.dev/) Python package by Microsoft.
 This open-source tool automates browser interactions with Chromium, Firefox, and WebKit in Python, among other languages.
 A standout feature is Playwright's code generation tool, simplifying browser interaction scripting.

 ## Interacting with the Browser